-This course is designed to supplement courses in written theory, sight-singing, and eartraining.
+This course is designed to supplement courses in written theory, sight-singing, and ear-training.
 It will develop skills in sight-reading, transposition, accompaniment, and improvisation at the keyboard.

-Prerequisites: (Undergraduate level MUS301 Minimum Grade of C- or Undergraduate level 66301 Minimum Grade of C-) and (Undergraduate level MUS204 Minimum Grade of C- or Undergraduate level
+(Undergraduate level MUS301 Minimum Grade of C- or Undergraduate level 66301 Minimum Grade of C-) and (Undergraduate level MUS204 Minimum Grade of C- or Undergraduate level 66204 Minimum Grade of C-)

-MUS326 Diction for Singers 1 (3)
+MUS326 Diction for Singers I (3)